ayushpanwar25/SubPlayer/README.md

 * If "Error downloading video" pop-up is displayed, the extension is probably not enabled.

 * Video cannot be exported until it's completely downloaded in the background.

+* The site is reloaded upon successful video export to clear MEMFS and prevent memory leak.
+  * This causes the YouTube video to reload upon every video export.

 * Persisted YouTube videos must be reimported to generate their waveforms.